NodeBE4/opinion/_posts/2022-10-31-EnclavedMicrostate.md

 The overall plan means I need to do up 60 figures for the Europeans: 24 Royal Marines, 24 British sailors, and 12 French sailors.
 I have most of what I need for the Japanese force, but I'll need to do up an extra unit of 16 armoured pikemen, as well as a few extra unarmoured swordsmen.
 The big thing is that I'll need a battery of coastal artillery, so it's a question of budget+table space in terms of where on the scale of 3 to 5 guns I do, especially as I'll also need to do some terrain-building for a breastwork to actually mount the guns behind.

+----- __912.2__ -----2022-11-08 20:32:54+08:00:

+Similarly, early career history and history-adjacent academics have relied on Twitter for networking for a long time, and it's also been a space that has allowed a reasonable amount of public history work to be done on an open platform.
+There just isn't really an alternative to that at this stage.
+Mastodon is being floated as an option, but the relative insularity of communities could be an issue and essentially create a network of historians with little public visibility.